PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Experiments

 Tables~\ref{tab:img} and \ref{tab:iNat} compare PI-H2T on large-scale datasets with existing methods.
 It can be observed that, compared to H2T, PI-H2T achieves more substantial performance improvements in existing methods, particularly when adapted with GCL, demonstrating its effectiveness on large-scale datasets.
 The baseline model using CE loss achieves high accuracy on frequent classes, but its performance on rare classes remains unsatisfactory.
 CMO leverages the background of head classes to augment tail classes without reducing the number of training samples for head classes, thereby enhancing model performance across both head and tail classes.
 However, CMO combined with CE (CE+CMO) shows less competitive results in improving tail-class performance.
 ABL also adjusts the decision boundary, but its effectiveness is not as pronounced as H2T and PI-H2T.
 For example, on imageNet-LT, DR+PI-H2T achieves 53.37\%, already surpassing the comparison methods.
 GCL+PI-H2T reaches 55.08\%, the highest among all single-model comparison methods, and even exceeds multi-expert models such as BBN, RIDE, and ResLT.
 Additionally, RIDE+PI-H2T significantly outperforms the original RIDE model, achieving 57.45\% compared to 55.72\%.
 On iNaturalist 2018, GCL+PI-H2T achieved a top-1 classification accuracy of 75.02\%, significantly improving upon single-model approaches.
 In MHSA-based methods, PI-H2T also demonstrated a notable enhancement, with an increase of nearly 1\% (77.07\% vs. 76.10\%).

-\textit{Places-LT.} The results for Places-LT are presented in Table~\ref{tab:pla}.
+\textbf{Places-LT.} The results for Places-LT are presented in Table~\ref{tab:pla}.
 PI-H2T can still enhance the performance of existing methods, although it shows less improvement compared with H2T.
 Notably, H2T requires a hyperparameter for the fusion ratio.
 In contrast, PI-H2T not only further improves existing methods over H2T but also eliminates the need for manual hyperparameter selection.
 One possible reason is that the backbone of the CNN-based method for Places-LT is pre-trained on ImageNet, with only a subset of parameters fine-tuned.
 This results in a relatively fixed feature space that lacks the flexibility of a model trained from scratch.
 In addition, Eq.~(\ref{eq:PIF_margin}) indicates that for the margin to be effective as a positive value, the model should correctly classify the majority of target classes.
-For example, in the single model case, the training accuracy of Places-LT is 63.16\%.
-In contrast, for CIFAR100-LT with an imbalance factor of 100, the training accuracy reaches 84.70\%.
+For example, in the single model case, the training accuracy of Places-LT is 63.16\%, whereas for CIFAR100-LT with an imbalance factor of 100, the training accuracy reaches 84.70\%.
 The improvement on CIFAR100-LT is more noticeable in comparison.
-In contrast, on Places-LT, the automatic margin effect introduced by PIF is minimal, and the class boundary adjusted by H2TF is less pronounced compared to those observed on other datasets.
-The enhancement effect of both PI-H2T and H2T is less obvious.
-Notably, PI-H2T is effective for MHSA-based models.
+On Places-LT, the automatic margin effect introduced by PIF is minimal, and the class boundary adjusted by H2TF is less pronounced compared to those observed on other datasets.
+The enhancement effect of both PI-H2T and H2T is less obvious. \redtext{ To further understand this behavior, we recorded the margin values after Stage-1 training with PIF, as shown in Fig.~\ref{fig:margin_comp}.
+On Places-LT, the margins are smaller and more concentrated, reflecting limited flexibility to adjust class boundaries.
+In contrast, CIFAR100-LT shows wider margins with higher averages, allowing more effective class separation. } Notably, PI-H2T remains effective for MHSA-based models.
 The results in Table~\ref{tab:pla} for LPT+PI-H2T indicate that PI-H2T can effectively improve MHSA-based models, enhancing LPT performance from 49.70\% to 50.12\%.